Mercedes-Benz Stadium: 2026 FIFA World Cup

 Mercedes-Benz Stadium will host matches during the 2026 FIFA World Cup, making it one of the eleven American venues as well as one of five MLS venues to host matches.
 During the event, the stadium will be temporarily renamed to "Atlanta Stadium" in accordance with FIFA's policy on corporate sponsored names.
+The stadium will host eight matches: five group stage matches, one Round of 32 match, one Round of 16 match, and one semifinal match.